TCL Unveils 1st Mini-LED 4K UHD QLED LCD TVs

 The company also introduced the 2019 iterations of its popular 5 and 6 series 4K LED-LCD TVs.
 The popular 6 Series models will also incorporate QLED wide color gamut technology for the first time.

 Before getting into the product specifics, the company gave a brief over view of its recent successes behind televisions and other categories in the North American market.
-Mike Larson, TCL senior VP said, the company is currently the No. 2 TV brand in the United States with 18% market share in unit volume.
+Chris Larson, TCL North America senior VP said, the company is currently the No. 2 TV brand in the United States with 18% market share in unit volume.
 By screen size, the brand has been dominant in the 32-inch category for a while, but has recently started to move up its share of larger screen sizes.
 It has recently grown its market share strength in the 43, 50, 55, and 65-inch segments.
 Larson said in the last couple of months the brand has grown into the top 3 brands for 75 inch models.

 Following this success, the company is now “starting to grow our [average selling prices] and pentration,” Larson said.
 “That startegy is really important to us for a couple of reasons.
-One is that there are less TVs going to American households as people continue to use other devices for their video consumption in secondary rooms and other places.”
+One is that there are fewer TVs going to American households as people continue to use other devices for their video consumption in secondary rooms and other places.”

 Larson said almost every market stat has shown the penetration of TV in U.S. homes has been down almost every year for the past six years.

-He said large-screen TV is also very important TCL because it has invested heavily in large-format LCD panel production.
+He said large-screen TV is also very important to TCL because it has invested heavily in large-format LCD panel production.
 The company opened its T6 Gen 11 panel fab for mass production at the beginning of 2019.
 That plant was designed to very efficiently produce 65, 75, 85 and up to 130-inch panels in volume.

-Asked about how much of TCL’s success can be attributed to the company’s decision to user the Roku TV platform exclusively for the United States, Larson answered: “Roku is part of the solution.
+Asked about how much of TCL’s success can be attributed to the company’s decision to use the Roku TV platform exclusively for the United States, Larson answered: “Roku is part of the solution.
 It’s not the only solution.
 It solves the content delivery issue in probably the best fashion of any streaming service out there.
 As content becomes more and more chopped up, finding the content you want to watch is going to become more and more vital… Roku makes that practical.”

 Regarding the U.S./China tariff situation, Larson said there hasn’t been a need for a major strategy change, as yet.
 However, the company will be doing more TV assembly in Mexico.